NVIDIA/gpu-monitoring-tools/exporters/prometheus-dcgm/README.md

 # NVIDIA DCGM exporter for Prometheus

+> Note that in the next releases, we may change some of the metric labels.

 Simple script to export metrics from [NVIDIA Data Center GPU Manager (DCGM)](https://developer.nvidia.com/data-center-gpu-manager-dcgm) to [Prometheus](https://prometheus.io/).

 ### Prerequisites